 Judicial Internship/Apprenticeship

 POSC 418 is an unusual internship that blends a “hands on” experience in the California judiciary with a theoretical understanding of the judicial process.
 Student interns enrolled in POSC 418 learn primarily through watching and listening court proceedings.
 In total, interns view a minimum of 72 hours of court proceedings at the Governor George Deukmejian California Superior Court House located in downtown Long Beach.
 Most students attend more than the 72 hour minimum.
-In addition, interns attend brown bag sessions with guest speakers, interview lawyers, judges, and other court personnel, and attend a seminar that meets seven times throughout the semester.
+In addition, interns attend in sessions with guest speakers, interview lawyers, judges, and other court personnel, and attend a seminar that meets fewer than ten times throughout the semester.
+Guest speakers appear both in person and on-Zoom.
+Most are on Zoom.
+Guest speakers can vary from semester to semester.

 Why take POSC 418?